-Raspberry Pi: How to Get Started
+Raspberry Pi: How To Get Started Today

 Computers have come a long way since the mid-20th century, when they took up entire rooms and only programming geniuses could use them.
 In just the past few decades, computers have evolved so that we can carry them around with us as laptop computers, tablets, and smartphones.